gkjohnson/js-framerate-optimizer/README.md

 Restarts optimization from the beginning.

-This should be called if something on the page changed significantly which might give more room for improvement, such as significanyl resizing the browser window with a WebGL app.
+This should be called if something on the page changed icantly which might give more room for improvement, such as significantly resizing the browser window with a WebGL app.

 ### Optimization